-I was living alone in a two bedroom bungalow house, in a town where I knew only one person, where I had no job, an ex-boyfriend who wasn’t returning my texts asking when I could return all his stuff to him, and it was Tuesday.
+I was living alone in a two bedroom bungalow house, in a town where I knew only one person, where I had no job, an ex-boyfriend who wasn’t returning my texts or picking up his stuff, and it was Tuesday night.

 At 10:30 p.m., I was in my bedroom packing clothes into boxes by season.
 I had been sorting, packing, purging, and organizing my stuff for several days.
 I was moving soon.
 I wasn’t sure when, or where to, but I knew I was moving.
 My rent was paid, though, so I had some time to decide what to do.

 I had a month of no real obligations.
 With no job and an impending move, my days were filled with organizing and packing.
 When that got old, I would quilt or sit on my front porch drawing and painting while watching old seasons of the Real World/Road Rules Challenge.
 Sometimes I was overcome with listlessness and did nothing; then suddenly I would have a burst of energy and organize all of my books alphabetically by genre and color.
 I’d then wander from project to project to project, completing none of them.
 I didn’t know what I was doing next in my life, so I had a hard time deciding what project to tackle next.